Governance, Leadership, Management & leadership, Policy, EEDI (Equality, Equity, Diversity and Inclusivity) and Wellbeing Hub

 Join us for introductions and housekeeping rules.

-10.00 – 10.30: Strategy that survives reality – Operating in permanent volatility
+10.00 – 10.30: Opening keynote: Strategy that survives reality – Operating in permanent volatility

 Charity leaders are navigating a uniquely volatile mix of rising demand, unstable funding, shifting policy, workforce pressures and heightened public scrutiny.
 In this conference opening, we’ll explore how leaders make decisions when the ground keeps moving, setting clear priorities and what to stop, what to protect and how to keep pace when everything feels urgent.

-10.30 – 11.15: Sustainable leadership: Ambition without burnout
+10.30 – 11.15: Sustainable Leadership: Ambition without burnout

 11.15 – 11.30: Break